-Bruce Rado (BLA ‘71) cofounded ERDAS in 1978 with Mr. Lawrie Jordan (BLA 9173), and as Vice President, led their strategic planning, marketing, corporate direction, customer care, future products and the company’s financial oversight.
+Bruce Rado (BLA ‘71) cofounded ERDAS in 1978 with Mr. Lawrie Jordan (BLA '73), and as Vice President, led their strategic planning, marketing, corporate direction, customer care, future products and the company’s financial oversight.
 ERDAS was an Atlanta-based, international company, whose acronym stands for Earth Resource Data Analysis Systems, often referred to as GIS (geographical information systems).
-ERDAS software transforms geospatial data into information that is useful for decision-making processes across a span of disciplines.
-Bruce remains very active and supportive of the College of Environment & Design, helping with various special projects, and has a family foundation scholarship endowment which promotes graduate education in the areas of GIS study or research.
+ERDAS software transforms geospatial data into information useful for decision-making processes across a span of disciplines.
+Bruce remains active in and supportive of the College of Environment and Design, helping with various special projects, and has a family foundation scholarship endowment which promotes graduate education in the areas of GIS study or research.

 Carol Rhea, FAICP is a founding partner of Orion Planning & Design, and previously created and staffed Rhea Consulting.
 In addition to her work as a consultant, Carol has worked as a city, county, regional and state planner.
 Her passion is helping local governments build planning capacity, and working with small to medium-sized communities to address planning challenges.
 She has a history of volunteer work that includes serving as a planning commissioner, on a historic foundation board, as an in-school tutor, and in many leadership roles within APA.